jamesmu03/zephyr-hrm/README.md

 ## What to Submit

-* Merge your Part III branch, which should include your Part IV development branch, into your `main` branch.
+* Merge your Part III branch, which should include your Part IV development branch, into the `main` branch in your repository.
-* Your Merge Request will reflect these latest commits.
+* Create an annotated tag of your `main` branch with all part of this labe merged in called `ready_for_grading`.
+* Dr. Palmeri will clone all of your forks and grade them based on the `ready_for_grading` tag.